substitute03/ShoppingApp/README.txt

 - /basket - Displays the contents of your shopping basket.
 - /add - Allows you to specify a product and a quantity to add to your shopping basket.
 - /remove- Allows you to specify a product and a quantity to remove from your shopping basket.
-- /confirm - Used to confirm the product selection to be added or removed to or from your shopping basket at the end of an /add command.
 - /checkout - Completes the shopping transaction and generates a bill based on the contents of your basket.

 Example